 Ancestral state estimation

-For estimation of ancestral states, we used the package phytools and the function fast anc.
-We estimated ancestral traits on absolute brain size, and on the phylogenetically corrected residuals from the regression with body size.r.
+For ancestral states, we used the package phytools and the function fast anc.
+We estimated ancestral traits on absolute brain size, and on the phylogenetically corrected residuals from the regression with body size.
+In the absence of fossils, this method has limited power of inference but provides a good overview over where changes in relative brain size are to be expected.

 Evolutionary mode variation and regime changes

-Weisbecker et al. (2015) lutionaryn To investigate if changes in evolutionary mode or regime changes are related to any of our models, we looked at where differences in evolutionary rate change occur within our phylogenetic tree and whether there was a coincidence of a model parameter (e.g. origin) and changes in mode of evolution.
+To assess the suggestion of Weisbecker et al. (2015) that switches to different land masses may change patterns of marsupial brain evolution, we assessed if differences in evolutionary mode on brain/body mass evolution regimes occurred in Australian, New Guinean, and American marsupials.
+To investigate if changes in evolutionary mode (i.e. whether Brownian motion or a specific optima-driven mode of evolution occurs) or regime changes are related to any of our models, we looked at where differences in evolutionary rate change occur within our phylogenetic tree and whether there was a coincidence of a model parameter (e.g. origin) and changes in mode of evolution.
 Similarly, to particularly investigate if the deepest split in the marsupial tree (Ameri- vs. Australidelphia) resulted in different evolutionary patterns, we investigated which mode of evolution best fitted our data - BM vs OU vs EB.
-Best fitting evolutionary models were assessed using fastBM from the geiger package, f while rate shifts were evaluated using the package RRphylo.
+Best fitting evolutionary models were assessed using fastBM from the geiger package,

-MCMCglmm
+Rate shifts

+We evaluated the appearance of rate shifts within the three different land masses DESCRIBE IN DETAIL

+Model assessment

-Due to its convenient wrapper functions we used the package mulTree (Guillerme & Healy, 2014) to conduct MCMCglmm (Hadfield, 2015) on each of the 25 imputed datasets.
-We ran the MCMC for 1 000 042 iterations, with burn in of the first 150 000 iterations, and sampling rate of 250.
-All priors were set to uniform and uninformative, which supposes that all values of the parameters are equally likely.
-Each model was run on 2 chains which produced an effective sample size of at least 3000 and all converged successfully (Gelman-Rubin criterion < 1.1). the model was ran without an heritability and BIC
+Due to its convenient wrapper functions we used the package mulTree (Guillerme & Healy, 2014) to conduct MCMCglmm (Hadfield, 2015) on each of the 25 imputed datasets.Ppooling function We ran the MCMC for 1 000 042 iterations, with burn in of the first 150 000 iterations, and sampling rate of 250.
+All priors were set to uniform and uninformative, which assumes that all values of the parameters are equally likely.
+Each model was run on 2 chains which produced an effective sample size of at least 3000 and all converged successfully (Gelman-Rubin criterion < 1.1).
+For variables X, Y, Z, it is possible that the relationship between body mass and brain volume change with changes in the explanatory variable in question (i.e. an interaction exists with body mass).
+We therefore initially computed the model with an interaction term; when this was not significant the model was ran without an interaction term.
+Finally, the fit of all models to explain brain size was compared using heritability and BIC.

 Supplementary material